list for tour updates. SIGN UP

 Visit “Martvili Canyon”.
 Martvili is a natural wonder, located in the Samegrelo region, Western Georgia, 280km from Tbilisi.
 Afterward visit “Prometheus cave” which is one of the biggest and most beautiful caves in Europe.
 It used to be a bathing place for Georgian Nobles, “Dadiani” family.
 Now it represents a touristic site.
 Enjoy the scenery, and its waterfalls, and take a boat trip on the river “Abasha” and beautiful views of the mountain river canyon with deep green color.
 Then drive to “Tbilisi” and check to your hotel.

-Dig into the past, present, and future of Baku in today's “Baku”, City Sightseeing Tour.
+Fly from Tbilisi to Baku.
+Dig into the past, present and future of Baku in today’s “Baku” City Sightseeing Tour.
 Along the way, listen to your guide's commentary on the culture, music, people, and food of Azerbaijan.
-Visit “Highland Park”, the landscaped terraces which overlook the city and give the best view over the Baku Bay, National Flaq Square, “Ichari Shahar” and Seaside Boulevard.
-You will get to know the evolution of Baku since its establishment in the V century through the Soviet era up to its independence.
-The Maiden Tower is a 12th-century monument in the Old City, along with the Shirvanshahs' Palace, dated to the 15th century.
-Then visit “Heydar Aliyev Center”, a building designed by Iraqi-British architect Zaha Hadidi in 2012.
-An internationally recognized architectural work, the building of the Heydar Aliyev Center has become a signature landmark of modern Baku due to its innovative and cutting-edge design.
-Extending to eight-floor levels, the center accommodates a 1000-seat auditorium, temporary exhibition spaces, a conference center, workshops, and a museum.
-Then take photos with the “I LOVE BAKU” stand.
-Afterward, visit “Fountain square” The name of the fountains square derives from the presence of dozens of fountains throughout the square first constructed during Soviet rule of Azerbaijan.
-It is an attractive tourist destination with many boutiques, restaurants, shops, hotels, and passages.
-Visit one of the most famous shopping streets in Baku “Nizami Street” and find something to take home with you.
+Visit “Highland Park”, the landscaped terraces of which overlook the city and give the best view over the Baku Bay, National Flaq Square, “Ichari Shahar” and Seaside Boulevard.
+Afterwards, visit “Fountain square”.
+The name of the fountains square derives from the presence of dozens of fountains throughout the square first constructed during Soviet rule of Azerbaijan.
+It is an attractive tourist destination with many boutiques, restaurants, shops, hotels, and passage.
+Visit one of the most famous shopping streets in Baku “Nizami Street” and find something to take home with you

 DAY, 14: NIGHT SIGHTSEEING, FLAME TOWER